 Ethical Forum 2023 - Thursday December 7, 2023, 2 - 6 pm

-ChatGPT and other AI: to be cheered or feared ?
+ChatGPT & Co in higher education: to be cheered or feared ?

-Another concern is that the texts it produces, concise or richly developed, provide students with all they need to perform many tasks currently assigned to them as homework, tests or exams.
+But it also constitutes, along with related AI applications, a formidable challenge, not least for the way we teach and evaluate our students.
+The texts ChatGPT generates, whether concise or richly developed, often seem to provide students with all they need to perform many tasks currently assigned to them as homework, tests or exams.
+Should we regulate, restrict or even forbid their use of ChatGPT?

 Organizing committee